Z# (Zee-sharp)

 ...

-// partial by name
+// partial by name (ignore case)

-field1, field3 = s
+field1, field3 = ...s

 // field1: U8 = <value of s.Field1>